~ a short story

 The world needed to be turned upside down.

 Manufactured here, for thee.
 Manufactured back there, for me.
 Either way, enforcing the status.
 Upholding this present.
-A decadent world that wasted so much.
+A decadent world of waste and woe: slow for me, fast for thee.

 In police raids and drug dens, over apartheid walls and along the march of warlords, at investor conferences and Presidential tours, he made his marks with simple actions.
 Guised as a volunteer traveler of myriad different initiatives and NGOs and corps, Adam walked the “Global South” with an eye ever to the towers.
 Less surveillance, more decentralized roots to start the work with.
 As a one man vanguard of charisma and stealth, he ascended them easily and made his differences felt.